barn2plugins/posts-data-table/readme.txt

 == Description ==

 Posts Table with Search & Sort provides an easy way to list all of your site's posts in a searchable and sortable data table.
-Simply add the shortcode `[posts_data_table]` to any page.
+Simply add the shortcode `[posts_data_table]` to any page or widget.

 It uses the [jQuery DataTables](http://datatables.net/) plugin to provide the searching and sorting features, as well as pagination and responsive layouts for smaller screens.

-> **[Posts Table Pro](https://barn2.co.uk/wordpress-plugins/posts-table-pro/) now available, with lots more features including:**
+> **[Posts Table Pro](https://barn2.co.uk/wordpress-plugins/posts-table-pro/) - includes many more features, including:**
 >
-> *   Support for for pages and custom post types (e.g. courses, products, staff, music, books, etc)
+> *   Display any custom post type (e.g. courses, products, staff, music, books, etc).
-> *   Featured images
+> *   Featured images with lightbox.
-> *   Custom taxonomies, terms and posts tags
+> *   Dropdown filters for taxonomies, categories, and tags.
+> *   Select posts by custom field, term, date, ID, and more.
-> *   Custom fields & support for Advanced Custom Fields
+> *   Advanced Custom Fields support.
 >
-> **[WooCommerce Product Table](https://barn2.co.uk/wordpress-plugins/woocommerce-product-table/) now available - create tables of products from your WooCommerce store:**
+> **[WooCommerce Product Table](https://barn2.co.uk/wordpress-plugins/woocommerce-product-table/) - create tables of products from your WooCommerce store:**
 >
-> * Include Add to Cart buttons, quantity, price, reviews, stock level, categories, tags, weight, dimensions, and more!
+> * Include Add to Cart buttons, quantity, price, reviews, stock level, categories, tags, weight, dimensions, and more.

-Translations currently provided for French, Spanish and German (more to follow).

-It's compatible with WPML which means that, if you're using this, posts will be shown for the current language only.
+Translations currently provided for French, Spanish, German and Greek.
+It's WPML compatible, so if you're using WPML posts will be shown for the current language only.

-There are a few options available with the shortcode:
+There are a number of options available with the shortcode:

 *   `columns` - the columns you'd like to show in your table.
-This can be any of the following columns, given as a comma-separated list: id, title, content, category, tags, author, and date.
+This can be any of the following (comma-separated): id, title, content, category, tags, author, and date.
 Defaults to 'title,content,date,author,category'
-*   `rows_per_page` - the number of posts to show on each page of results in the table.
+*   `rows_per_page` - the number of posts to show on each page of results.
 Set to 'false' to disable pagination.
-Defaults to 20 rows.
+Defaults to 20 rows per page.
 *   `category` - restrict the table to this category only.
 Use the category ID or 'slug' here, NOT the name of the category.
-You can find the slug from the
-Posts -> Categories menu in the WordPress admin.
+You can find the slug in the Posts -> Categories menu.
 *   `tag` - restrict the table to this tag only.
 Use the tag 'slug' or ID here.
-You can find the slug from the Posts -> Tags menu.
+You can find the slug in the Posts -> Tags menu.
 *   `author` - restrict the posts in the table to the specified author.
 Use can use author name (user_nicename), author ID or a comma-separated list of IDs.
 *   `post_status` - display posts with this post status (draft, pending, publish, future, private or any).
 Defaults to 'publish'.
 *   `sort_by` - the column to sort by.
 Defaults to 'date'.
 If the column you want to sort by isn't shown in the table, it will be added as a hidden column.